zett-8/wait-for-netlify-action/README.md

 ### `max_timeout`

-Optional — The amount of time to spend waiting on Netlify.
-Defaults to `300` seconds (5 minutes)
+Optional — The amount of time to spend waiting on the Netlify deployment to respond with a success HTTP code after reaching "ready" status.
+Defaults to 60 seconds.

 ## Outputs